 Required Hotel Manager Skills

-Whether you want to work in a small hotel or a luxury hotel, becoming a successful Hotel Manager requires some key management skills.
+Whether you want to work in a small hotel or a luxury hotel, a successful Hotel Manager resume will feature a certain set of skills.
 Having work experience, job training and excellent customer service skills is great, but to be really successful in this career choice, here are other important management skills needed!

 Strong Leadership